aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-16-12-0/_index.md

 {{% alert color="primary" %}}

 This document describes the changes to the Aspose.Cells API from version 16.11.0 to 16.12.0 that may be of interest to module/application developers.
-It includes not only new and updated public methods, added & removed classes etc., but also a description of any changes in the behavior behind the scenes in Aspose.Cells.
+It includes not only new and updated public methods, added & removed classes, etc., but also a description of any changes in the behavior behind the scenes in Aspose.Cells.

 {{% /alert %}}
 ## **Added APIs**
 ### **Filter Objects at Load Time**
-Aspose.Cells 16.12.0 has exposed the LoadFilter class along with LoadOptions.LoadFilter property which together can control the type of data to be loaded while initializing an instance of Workbook from a template file.
+Aspose.Cells 16.12.0 has exposed the `LoadFilter` class along with the `LoadOptions.LoadFilter` property, which together can control the type of data to be loaded while initializing an instance of `Workbook` from a template file.

 Here is a simple usage scenario to load only the document properties from a template file.